Retirees Enjoy Spectacular Scenery, Abundant Recreation, an Artsy Vibe and a Certain Mountain Mystique in Cozy, Safe Black Mountain, North Carolina

 Cost of Living: Above the National Average

-In beautiful western North Carolina, where the Swannanoa Valley meets the Black Mountains (the Blacks), the cozy town of Black Mountain (population 8,200) got its start as a train stop in 1893.
+In beautiful western North Carolina, near where the Swannanoa Valley meets the Black Mountains (the Blacks), the cozy town of Black Mountain (population 8,300) got its start as a train stop in 1893.
 From the Great Depression until the late-1950s, it was the home of Black Mountain College, a somewhat radical liberal arts college that emphasized the importance of art.
 Students traveled from around the region to study architecture, painting, design and more under visionaries of the day, including Albert Einstein and Buckminster Fuller.
 Even though the college is long gone, its imprint lingers, as Black Mountain has an offbeat, artsy vibe.

 Today, today the town known as the "Front Porch of Western North Carolina," and it has grown by 4% within the last decade, attracting big city escapees, vacation home owners and retirees.
 In fact, 48% of residents are age 45 or better.
 The crime rate is below the national average.
 Politics lean to the left.
 Thirty-five percent of residents hold at least a four year college degree.
 Racial diversity is minimal.